glowconsortium/v1consortium/hugo-site/content/get-started.md

 ---
-title: "Get Started with FleetOps"
+title: "Get Started with V1 Consortium"
 layout: "simple"
-description: "Start your fleet management transformation today.
-Request access to FleetOps and see how we can streamline your operations."
+description: "Start your compliance transformation today.
+Request access to V1 Consortium and see how we can streamline your compliance and screening programs."
 ---

 <div class="bg-gradient-to-b from-blue-50 to-white py-16">
   <div class="max-w-4xl mx-auto px-4 sm:px-6 lg:px-8">
     <div class="text-center mb-12">
       <h1 class="text-4xl font-bold text-gray-900 mb-4">
-        Get Started with FleetOps
+        Get Started with V1 Consortium
       </h1>
       <p class="text-xl text-gray-600 max-w-2xl mx-auto">
-        Ready to transform your fleet operations?
-Complete the form below and our team will get you set up with a customized FleetOps solution.
+        Ready to transform your compliance programs?
+Complete the form below and our team will get you set up with a customized compliance and screening solution.
       </p>
     </div>
     <!-- Benefits Section -->